The double_list_links

 If the statically allocated list is still in the initial uninitialised state (with both pointers nullptr

-), initialise the list to the empty state, with both pointers pointing to itself.
+), this method initialises the list to the empty state, with both pointers pointing to itself.

 For non-statically initialised lists, this method is ineffective, since the node is always initialised at construct time.